michaldanielewicz/michaldanielewicz/README.md

 4. Image processing Unison
 5. HMI design UniOne
 6. Uni - Air

+There are much more projects that unfortunately can't share here.
+These relates to my work done as automation engineer in various companies.

 📫 Feel free to contact me day and night at:
 - <a href="https://www.linkedin.com/in/michaldanielewicz/">linkedin</a>: michaldanielewicz
 - <a href="https://www.instagram.com/michal_danielewicz/">instagram</a>: michal_danielewicz